buildingSMART/IFC4.3.x-development/docs/properties/o/OutdoorEnvironment.md

 OutdoorEnvironment
 ==================

-Adjustment of the service life resulting from the effect of the outdoor environment (where appropriate)
+Adjustment of the service life resulting from the effect of the outdoor environment (where appropriate).